EternityForest/iot_devices/README.md

 Nothing should be added here that would preclude a device from being used in a stateless service container with all persistent data on a remote host.

+#### Describing your data point type

+You have a subtype parameter when declaring data types, as a hint to the GU generator.
+See [List of subtypes](docs/subtypes.md).

+You also have a unit for numeric types.
+There should not ever be any kind of complex schema language!!

 #### Documentation
 This project uses google style docstrings with pdoc3.